Abirii/HennAbirii/README.md

 ### Hi there,👋 I'm Hen,
 I am Machine Learning Engineer.
 Loves to explore and use the power of data to make an impact.

-I am a Computer Science graduate from The Open University.
-Excellent problem solving skills, autodidact, detail focused and organized.

 ### I'm Passion about
 - 💻 Programming
 - 💿 New Technologies